 “Well water is around 55 degrees F …” Gary Ahlers at Quora.
 This could be channeled through a heat exchanger in the ventilation system.
 You can also channel the water through a floor or wall, but in a humid climate, anything besides an arid desert, there would be condensate.
 In the ventilation system the condensate can be trickled outside.

-The following paragraphs for a supply ventilation system with air recirculation through a HEPA air filter, where outside air comprises a dynamic percentage of conditioned air to the house.
+The following paragraphs are for a supply ventilation system with air recirculation through a HEPA air filter, where outside air comprises a dynamic percentage of conditioned air to the house.

 The percentage of outside air let into the system depends on: